discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 #### From YouTube videos

-Many voice bots allow an ability to play audio from YouTube videos in voice channels.
-YouTube itself provides WebM/Ogg streams for newer videos, and so you can also demux these files for Opus audio instead of running them through an FFmpeg transcoder first.
+Many voice bots have the ability to play audio from YouTube videos in voice channels.
+YouTube itself provides WebM/Ogg streams for newer videos, which you can demux for Opus audio instead of running them through an FFmpeg transcoder first.

 To do this, you can use the [`ytdl-core-discord`](https://github.com/amishshah/ytdl-core-discord) module.
 It will play WebM/Ogg Opus streams directly where possible and will fallback to FFmpeg for incompatible videos–this should help you achieve the best performance when using YouTube streams.